jensmeder/FSKModem/README.md

 * AudioToolbox.framework
 * AVFoundation.framework

-You can either copy the source code files directly to your project or link the Static Library target of the FSKModem framework to your project.
-If you choose the latter one make sure to add the following build settings to your project:
+You can either copy the source code files directly to your project or link the Static Library target (iOS) / Cocoa framework (OS X) of the FSKModem framework to your project.
+If you choose the Static Library approach make sure to add the following build settings to your project, otherwise you will get linker errors:

 | Build Setting  | Value |
 | ------------- | ------------- |